Stanford/stanford-slate-enhancements/README.md

 ```

 ## Features
+### Classify (classify)
+Slate doesn't provide a lot of css classes to theme with.
+This adds classes on the body tag and other locations that can be used in css styles as well as references for custom JavaScript.

+#### How to Configure
+No configuration required.

 ### Dialog (dialog)
 Dialog allows a user to click on a link and it will show a dialog window with specified text.